-Starting in 2019, all applicants, including youth ages 12-17, must purchase a qualifying license prior to applying for the big game draw.
+youth ages 12-17, must purchase a qualifying license prior to applying for the big game primary draw or secondary draw.

 If you will not hunt small game (i.e., you will only hunt deer, elk, pronghorn, bighorn sheep, mountain goat, moose, bear, lion, or turkey), you should not register with HIP.

-Qualifying Licenses (other than Veteran’s lifetime combo) must be valid for the current license year.
+Qualifying licenses (other than veteran and first responder lifetime combos) must be valid for the current license year.